OPEN-NEXT/OKH-LOSH/OSH metadata.md

 - = assembly of components with clear input, output and interfaces
   - (and thus can be used independently from the rest of the original machine as far as required inputs and interfaces are respected);
-- metadata for modules shall represent its functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)
+- metadata shall represent its functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)

 **Metadata:**